a4v2d4/WikiTables/README.md

-# WikiStats
+# WikiTables
-View professional and college athletes' formatted statistics tables from Wikipedia without all the extra fluff.
+View just the tables from any Wikipedia page without all the extra fluff.

+Motivation was for easy access to sports stats tables for professional athletes